 Saving lives and the planet.

-If environmental issues keep you awake at night, you’ll be reassured to learn that we are working closely with mattress manufacturers to facilitate “cradle-to-cradle”, circular economy solutions.
-Mattresses have previously been a problem area for recyclers, so this is critical work to create a more sustainable textile industry.
+Do environmental issues keep you awake at night?
+You’ll be reassured to learn that we are working closely with mattress manufacturers to facilitate “cradle-to-cradle”, circular economy solutions.
+Mattresses have previously been a problem area for recyclers.
+Hence, this is critical work to create a more sustainable textile industry.

-To find out more about how we can help you put insomnia to rest, on a number of levels, talk to one of our experts.
-We’re always keen to partner with manufacturers to develop and explore fresh techniques and innovations, especially when they could help transform the material quality of your customers’ lives.
+To find out more about how we can help you put insomnia to rest, on a number of levels, click here to view our solutions for bed & bath manufacturers or contact us to make an appointment.
+We’re always keen to partner with manufacturers to develop and explore fresh techniques and innovations.
+Especially when they could help transform the material quality of your customers’ lives.